 2. Negotiations

 Insurance adjusters are trained to minimize payouts.
 They may contest your medical bills, question lost wages, or suggest that you share fault in the accident.
-Having a personal injury lawyer near you ensures your interests are safeguarded.
+Having our seasoned personal injury lawyers on your side ensures your interests are safeguarded.

 settlements